Skip to main content

 Yes.
 Hai is a core part of HackerOne’s services (including Hai Triage) and will continue to support those workflows even if you disable Hai for your users.

-HackerOne integrates Hai throughout its service offerings as an integral part of its workflow to improve productivity and streamline triage.
+HackerOne integrates Hai across its service offerings as an integral part of its workflow to improve productivity and streamline triage.
 The system analyzes report data to confirm scope alignment, filters potential spam submissions, and evaluates reports against vulnerability criteria and program guidelines.

 Can I enable or disable specific Hai features?

-Does Hai share data with third parties?
+Does Hai share data with third-party providers?

 Does Hai use my data for GenAI training purposes?